 Disclaimer: Results may vary patient to patient.
 There is no guarantee that any specific result can be achieved.
 Results may not be permanent.

-Psoriasis can be a stubborn skin problem, sometimes unresponsive to topical medications, such as steroids.
-Oral medications, such as methotrexate, or injectable biologics carry risks of side effects.
+Psoriasis can be a stubborn skin problem, sometimes unresponsive to topical medications, such as steroids or calcineurin inhibitors.
+Oral medications, such as methotrexate, or injectable biologics (such as TNF-inhibitors or IL17 or IL23 inhibitors) carry risks of side effects.
 An alternative treatment is light therapy with an excimer laser.

 Which Excimer Laser Do You Use For Psoriasis?

 There are several excimer lasers available.
 We use the Pharos Excimer Laser system.
 This laser delivers high intensity light at the 308 nm ultraviolet wavelength, which is optimal for treating psoriasis.

 The excimer laser used for psoriasis emits a strong UVB light at 308nm.
 This wavelength has been shown to decrease the plaques of psoriasis.
 An excimer laser is short for excited dimer laser, which describes the mechanism by which the laser pulse is generated.
 In this case, the dimer is xenon and chlorine gas molecules.

 How Many Excimer Treatments Are Needed To Treat Psoriasis?